dm807cam/bodybuildR/README.md

  An R package for fitness enthusiasts to monitor body composition and workouts.

 # Install
-As of now bodybuildR is not available through CRAN.
+As of now, bodybuildR is not available through CRAN.
-I recommend to install bodybuildR directly from this github repository using 'devtools'.
+I recommend to install bodybuildR directly from this github repository using 'devtools'.</br>
 ```devtools::install_github('dm807cam/bodybuildR')```

 To see the full list of available functions:</br>